Create overlays in your prototypes

 New to Prototyping in Figma?
 Check out our Getting Started with Prototyping and Build Prototypes with Interactions and Animations articles.

 Prototypes often require transitions between screens in a design.
 For some interactions, you may want to keep the user on the same screen, but show additional information.

-Overlays allow you to present new content or information to the user, above the current screen in a prototype.
+Overlays allow you to show new content or information above the current screen in a prototype.
 Use overlays to prototype:

 - On-screen keyboards

 In a prototype connection, an action usually takes the user from A to B. When the action is an overlay, Figma shows the overlay above the current screen.

 Figma usually applies interaction settings to just that the connection.
 When you create an overlay, Figma applies those settings to the overlay itself, not the connection.

 This allows you to apply those settings once and reuse that overlay across your prototype.